adonisjs/legacy.adonisjs.com/docs/docs/guides/database/03-query-builder.md

 // POSTGRESQL: [{ "count": "4" }]
 ```

 As you can notice, the output of `PostgreSQL` and `SQLite` is different and hence not predictable.
-To encounter this issue, it is recommended to always alias your aggregates.
+To encounter this behavior, it is recommended to always alias your aggregates.

 ```ts
 await Database.query().count('* as total').from('users')